-Vladimir Lenin (Vladimir Ilyich Ulyanov) stated: "...a more powerful enemy, the bourgeoisie [the citizens honoring (submitting to) the Kings authority over them, the property and business owners expecting the workers to do the same to them, i.e., to honour (submit themselves to) their authority over them, as children, honoring (submitting themselves to) their father's authority over them, as man honors (submits himself to) God's authority over him], whose resistance ... and whose power lies in ... the force of habit, in the strength of small-scale production [in private business, where workers must submit to their bosses authority as children must submit to their father's authority].
-Unfortunately, small-scale production [local control] is still widespread in the world, and small-scale production engenders capitalism and the bourgeoisie continuously, daily, hourly, spontaneously, and on a mass scale.
-Capitalism and the bourgeois environment … disappears very slowly even after the overthrow of the bourgeoisie, (since the peasantry constantly regenerates the bourgeoisie) give rise to what is essentially the same bourgeois careerism, national chauvinism, petty-bourgeois vulgarity, etc. —merely varying insignificantly in form—in positively every sphere of activity and life. … until small-scale economy and small commodity production [private property and business] have entirely disappeared, the bourgeois atmosphere, proprietary habits and petty-bourgeois traditions will hamper proletarian work both outside and within the working-class movement, … in every field of social activity, in all cultural and political spheres without exception.
+Vladimir Ilyich Ulyanov (Vladimir Lenin) stated: "...a more powerful enemy, the bourgeoisie [the citizens honoring (submitting to) the Kings authority over them, the property and business owners expecting the workers to do the same to them, i.e., to honour (submit themselves to) their authority over them, as children, honoring (submitting themselves to) their father's authority over them, as man honors (submits himself to) God's authority over him; all being the same in structure, system, or paradigm (patriarchal)—"top-down," "do it right, i.e., My way, or else," "Mine.
+Not yours"], whose resistance ... and whose power lies in ... the force of habit, in the strength of small-scale production [in private business, where workers must submit to their bosses authority as children must submit to their father's authority].
+Unfortunately, small-scale production [local control, under the father's authority] is still widespread in the world, and small-scale production engenders capitalism [capitulating to the father's authority] and the bourgeoisie [the middle class which initiates and sustains, i.e., engenders and supports the father's authority] continuously, daily, hourly, spontaneously, and on a mass scale.
+Capitalism and the bourgeois environment … disappears very slowly even after the overthrow of the bourgeoisie, (since the peasantry constantly regenerates the bourgeoisie) give rise to what is essentially the same bourgeois careerism, national chauvinism, petty-bourgeois vulgarity [belief or faith in a higher authority than themselves], etc. —merely varying insignificantly in form—in positively every sphere of activity and life. … until small-scale economy and small commodity production [private property and business under the father's authority] have entirely disappeared, the bourgeois atmosphere, proprietary habits and petty-bourgeois traditions will hamper proletarian work both outside and within the working-class movement, … in every field of social activity, in all cultural and political spheres without exception.
 We must learn how to master every sphere of work and activity without exception, to overcome all difficulties and eradicate all bourgeois habits, customs and traditions everywhere."
 (Vladimir Lenin, Left-Wing Communism: an Infantile Disorder; An Essential Condition of the Bolsheviks' Success, May 12, 1920)

-Years before Lenin, Lukács, Marx, (and Freud) were born, George Washington warned us of the dangers of their dialectic 'reasoning': "It is important, likewise, that the habits of thinking in a free country should inspire caution, in those entrusted with its administration, to confine themselves within their respective constitutional spheres, avoiding in the exercise of the powers of one department to encroach upon another.
+Years before Lenin, Lukács, Marx, and Freud were born (Sigmund Freud having the same agenda as Hegel and Marx, etc., that of negating the father's/Father's authority in the life of the individual and society—Transformational Marxist merged Marx and Freud, i.e., society and the individual, creating "group psychotherapy" making it the solution to the social problems of today, usurping parental authority, and limited government in the process), George Washington warned us of the dangers of their dialectic 'reasoning,' i.e., of setting aside the father's/Father's authority, in the name of "the people," i.e., in order to "build relationship upon self interest" (although he did not use those words).
+While we removed the King's authority from the general government, breaking it up into three different branches, i.e., 'limiting' the power of government, we left the father's authority in tack in the home, creating a citizenry and government with a guilty conscience for doing wrong, i.e., for usurping the authority of the father, i.e., private convictions, property, and business.
+Get rid of, i.e., negate, i.e., "annihilate" the father's/Father's authority in the home and these all, private convictions, property, and business, including limited government fall away as an issue.
+George Washington, in his farewell address stated: "It is important, likewise, that the habits of thinking in a free country should inspire caution, in those entrusted with its administration, to confine themselves within their respective constitutional spheres, avoiding in the exercise of the powers of one department to encroach upon another.
 The spirit of encroachment tends to consolidate the powers of all the departments in one, and thus to create, whatever the form of government, a real despotism.
 A just estimate of that love of power, and proneness to abuse it, which predominates in the human heart, is sufficient to satisfy us of the truth of this position.
 The necessity of reciprocal checks in the exercise of political power, by dividing and distributing it into different depositories, and constituting each the guardian of the public weal against invasions by the others, has been evinced by experiments ancient and modern; some of them in our country and under our own eyes.
 To preserve them must be as necessary as to institute them.
 If, in the opinion of the people, the distribution or modification of the constitutional powers be in any particular wrong, let it be corrected by an amendment in the way which the Constitution designates.
 But let there be no change by usurpation; for, though this, in one instance, may be the instrument of good, it is the customary weapon by which free governments are destroyed.
 The precedent must always greatly overbalance in permanent evil any partial or transient benefit which the use can at any time yield."
 (George Washington, Farewell Address)

-What Karl Marx, Vladimir Lenin, György Lukács, Karl Marx, Sigmund Freud, etc., had in mind was the consensus process—where individualism, under God, is sacrificed to and for the "common good."
+What Karl Marx, György Lukács, Vladimir Lenin, etc., had in mind was the consensus process—where individualism, under God, is sacrificed to (and for) the "common good."
 "Bypassing the traditional channels of top-down decision making, our objective centers upon transform public opinion into an effective instrument of global politics."
 "Individual values must be measured by their contribution to common interests and ultimately to world interests.... transforming public consensus into one favorable to the emergence of a stable and humanistic world order."
 "Consensus is both a personal and a political step.
 It is a precondition of all future steps."
 (Ervin Laszlo, A Strategy for the Future: The Systems Approach to World Order)